-Curriculum Practices in Business Education: Part half unit This course will focus on teaching, programs and materials in junior and senior high school business education.
+Business Education: Part I

+This course will focus on teaching, programs and materials in junior and senior high school business education.

 Business Education: Part II

 A continuation of EDUC 5301.
 This course covers in greater depth topics and instructional considerations addressed in Part I and introduces additional topics relevant to instruction in business.